nilsjorgen/http-patch-testcontainers/README.md

 Spring autoconfigures it's `RestTemplateBuilder`, and if either `HttpComponentsClientHttpRequestFactory` or `OkHttp3ClientHttpRequestFactory` are found, they will be used, and they do provided the necessary support for `HTTP PATCH`.

+## Usage

+Run `./gradlew clean build` in order to execute the test.

+Remove `implementation("com.squareup.okhttp3:okhttp:4.9.3")` from the `build.gradle.kts` to get the test to fail.